mariyalinda/ChatStation/README.md

 After downloading the code,

+- Open a new terminal and run `npm install`
-- Navigate to the Frontend folder and run `ng serve`
+- Navigate to the Frontend folder, run `npm install` and then run `ng serve`
 - Navigate to the Backend folder and run `node app.js`
 - On your browser, navigate to `http://localhost:4200/`